cncf/tag-env-sustainability/governance/paper-process.md

 ### Community Review

 At this point the paper needs to be locked from editing with the exception of the Adjudicators (see below).
 It should be made public with the permission settings such that suggestions and comments are permitted.
 The lead will then provide a brief write up of a call to action with a link to the document and the due by date for comments.
-This write up and corresponding links and details will be emailed to the Environmental Sustainability WG mailing list, at which point we actively solicit public comment.
+This write up and corresponding links and details will be emailed to the Environmental Sustainability TAG mailing list, at which point we actively solicit public comment.

 ### Public comment adjudication